amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

 -  **convert_nchw_to_nhwc**: (Boolean) This parameter controls whether to convert the input NCHW model to input NHWC model before quantization.
 For input NCHW models, it is recommended to set this parameter to True.
-If you provide a custom calibration_data_reader, its shape needs to be nhwc instead of nchw when this parameter is set to True.
 The default value is False.
 -  **include_cle**: (Boolean) This parameter is a flag that determines whether to optimize the models using CrossLayerEqualization; it can improve the accuracy of some models.
 The default is False.